-The cycling media, whether online or broadcast or print, depend on continued access to people like you.
+The cycling media, whether online or broadcast, or print, depend on continued access to people like you.
 And they’re fearful that running too much negative copy will turn the world of cycling off them – doping is ugly after all, and we love cycling because it’s beautiful.

 Apparently, there are current riders in the pro peloton and senior figures in cycling now who believe that ex-dopers should stay away from the sport, and who want reform.
 Relax though, these guys hardly ever say or do anything about it.
 Thankfully, the riders are paid to just ride bikes, and cycling officials are all about the status quo rather than real reform.

-All of this means you’ll mostly get a good run with the cycling media, not too many difficult questions, and plenty of opportunity to re-frame your story (as long as you can achieve #3 and #4 too).
+All of this means you’ll mostly get a good run with the cycling media, not too many difficult questions, and plenty of opportunities to re-frame your story (as long as you can achieve #3 and #4 too).

 Heed these words though: In the cycling media there are two big exceptions to this rule, and their names are Paul Kimmage and David Walsh.
 Whatever you do… Stay.
 Away.
 From.
 These.
 Guys.
 They will take you down.

 Craig Fry, Associate Professor, Centre for Cultural Diversity and Wellbeing, Victoria University